 The “Enable extended import” option allows you to store all performance data returned by plugins which are used by performance and trend type reports.
 This greatly increases the storage required for the database, as it will store all service check results and performance data points for the specified retention period.

 It is worth noting that data is stored to the ODW only from the point that the ODW settings are configured and that a Business Service or Hashtag is created, so if you were to create a Hashtag today you will be able to run a daily report starting from tomorrow.

 Notifications are an important way to ensure that users are alerted to events within the monitoring system, Opsview Monitor includes many different notification methods from email to service desk connectors.
 You can find details of them here.

-Collectors can be located within a different network or data center to the Primary Server; they then just utilize a single channel of encrypted communication.
+Collectors can be located within a different network or data centers; they just utilize a single channel of encrypted communication.
 This reduces the amount of configuration required to monitor hosts within another network or data center as you do not have to open up multiple firewall rules, as well as having the effect of improving security by reducing complexity.

 Network outages between data centers can be a common issue, and monitoring across these links can be unreliable if the network is unreliable or heavily loaded.
 Collectors solve these problems; they are able to buffer data during network drops and the checks run locally so will not be slowed down by anything external.
-Notifications can also be sent directly from cluster systems so that even in the event that the Primary Server cannot be contacted, your users will still be notified of detected problems.
+Notifications can also be sent directly from cluster systems so that even in the event that Opsview Cloud Instances cannot be contacted, your users will still be notified of detected problems.